SauloHenriqueAguiar/PROJETOVERFRUITSBESC2021/README.md

 tips on how to reuse these fruits, if they are at a high level of ripeness, from cooking recipes to fertilization.
 The product has reduced hardware size and usage flexibility.

-Os arquivos estqo divididos em:
+Os arquivos estão divididos em:

 1-ModelsvggandResnet.ipynb - Arquivo com modelos vgg e ResNet dos quais forqm comparadas as acuracias obtidas com a Mobile Net